craig8/UUDEX/client/docs/SubjectPolicyApi.md

 # **delete_acl_constraint**
 > delete_acl_constraint(subject_policy_uuid, acl_constraint_id)

-Delete a sincle ACL Constraint for a given Subject Policy
+Delete a single ACL Constraint for a given Subject Policy

 The invoker must be a UUDEX Admin otherwise the call will fail.